 These strawberry shortcake eclairs are incredible.
 They are worth every minute of your time to make.
 You will not be disappointed.

 Now that I’ve got that out of the way, let me tell you how much I love pastries.
 When my husband and I celebrated one year of marriage, we were gifted a trip to Portugal.
 My husband had served a mission there for our church when he was 19.
 His parents and grandmother really wanted to make sure he got back to visit, so we gratefully excepted this free trip.
 It was such a fun and exhausting trip, but so worth it!

 It was my first time ever going to a European country and I fell in LOVE.
 Did you know there are pastries on every street corner?!
 Say what?
 Yes.
 I literally at my way through Portugal by eating pastries every meal.
 My favorites were the ham and cheese pastries, and then of course, their most popular Pasteis de Natas.
 That translates into pastry of cream.
 They are heavenly.
 I can’t imagine how much I would eat if I were in Paris.

 One of my mom’s most well known treats by us kids, are her “eclairs”.
 We always called them eclairs, but technically by their shape they would be considered cream puffs.
 She always filled them with vanilla pudding and topped them with a homemade chocolate frosting.
 The best thing was that she always let us eat one in the morning for breakfast because they always tasted so much better the next day.
 They never stuck around much longer than that because we would devour them.

-To give these eclairs an even more flavor, I decided to dip them in a white chocolate ganache and roll them in a strawberry crunch topping.
+To give these strawberry shortcake eclairs even more flavor, I decided to dip them in a white chocolate ganache and roll them in a strawberry shortcake crunch topping.
 Heavenly.
 Just go and make them now because you need them in your life.